JustBrandonLim/justbrandonlim/README.md

 # JustBrandonLim

-I am a software engineer based in Singapore with a deep passion for programming that began at the age of 12 when I received my first computer.
-Since then, I have dedicated myself to continuously refining my skills and developing innovative solutions that enhance everyday life.

-In addition to my professional work, I occasionally pursue personal projects to explore creative ideas and further expand my expertise.
-Outside of programming, I enjoy staying active at the gym and unwinding at home with my favorite video games.
+I am an aspiring software engineer with a passion for leveraging modern technology to solve real-world problems through innovative software development.
+Driven by curiosity and creativity, I enjoy designing and building solutions that enhance eﬃciency, simplify workflows, and improve user experiences.